goncvlo/Fraud/README.md

   └── main.ipynb
   ```

-**Note:** The path location of the dataset is stored in the config.yml file.
-Please adjust it or upload the dataset to your local repo.
+**Note:** The path location of the dataset is stored in the `config.yml` file.
+Please adjust it or upload the dataset to your local repository.

 #### :rocket: Installation